-The run may also stop because the go commands use the stop command, in the same way that stop can be used to stop a forever button.
+The run may also stop because the go commands use the{stop} command, in the same way that{stop} can be used to stop a forever button.
 The stop command may be used directly in the go commands, or in a procedure called directly by the go commands.
-(The intent is that the same go procedure should work both in a button and in a BehaviorSpace experiment.)
-Note that the step in which stop is used is considered to have been aborted, so no results will be recorded for that step.
-Therefore, the stopping test should be at the beginning of the go commands or procedure, not at the end.
+(The intent is that the same g_0 procedure should work both in a button and in a BehaviorSpace experiment.)
+Note that the step in which to be a the beginning of the go commands or procedure, not at the end.